 The year is nearly over, and that means it’s time for winding up client projects and taking stock of the year that has been.
 It’s also the time to go shopping for client gifts.

-Many companies will give their clients - or at least their top clients - a gift over Christmas.
-It’s a nice way to show clients that their business means a lot to you, and that you value their continued support.
+Giving your clients a gift over Christmas is a nice way to show clients that their business means a lot to you, and that you value their continued support.
 But it can be really difficult to figure out exactly what would make an appropriate gift.
 You don’t want to risk offending your client or give a gift that they hate or don’t use.

 It’s for this reason that corporate gifts have become increasingly dull.
 Chocolate boxes.
 Cigars.
 A bottle of wine.
 A hamper of preserves.
 While these are all nice gifts, they don’t really send the message you want.